lm-sys/lm-sys.github.io/blog/2023-12-07-leaderboard.md

 Code to reproduce the calculation can be found at this [notebook](https://colab.research.google.com/drive/1KdwokPjirkTmpO_P1WByFNFiqxWQquwH#scrollTo=c0KvFVr-nR2Q).

-## Tracking Performance of Proprietary APIs - GPT-4-0314 vs 0613
+## Tracking Performance of Proprietary APIs - GPT-4-0314 vs 0613?

 Since OpenAI’s GPT-4 update in June, the community has been wondering whether there's a performance change on the newer version of GPT-4.
 Some people find performance drop in certain domains ([reference](https://x.com/matei_zaharia/status/1681467961905926144?s=20)), but it’s still unclear what's really going on.
 Previously we combined votes of the two versions into just GPT-4.
 As we transition from online Elo to the BT model, we decide to separate out different versions of proprietary model APIs to better satisfy its assumptions on model staying static.

 <img src="/images/blog/leaderboard_202312/gpt_version.png" style="display:block; margin:auto; max-width:90%; height:auto;">

-Surprisingly, we observe a significant difference between `gpt-4-0314` and `gpt-4-0613` based Arena user preference (Rating 1201 vs 1152).
+Surprisingly, we observe a significant difference between `gpt-4-0314` and `gpt-4-0613` (Rating 1201 vs 1152) based on Arena user preference.
 The GPT-4 API was automatically updated from 0314 to 0613 on June 27 and the 0314 version has since then been retired from Arena.
 Potential hypotheses:

 1. Arena user distribution has shifted before/after July (e.g., prompt distribution, voting behaviors etc)
-2. No comparison data for 0314 vs newly added models after July may be unfair.
+2. No comparison data for 0314 against newly added models after July may be unfair.
-3. There is indeed a regression in the newer version of GPT-4.
+3. Arena users indeed prefer the 0314 version of GPT-4 than 0613.

 To address this problem, we have brought up `gpt-4-0314` online again to collect new votes, also directly comparing it against its newer 0613 version.
 At the time of writing we have collected 1,000 new votes for `gpt-4-0314` and its performance is still robust.
 We’ll give more updates after more investigation.